Green Mountains Vermont, USA Travel Guide

 Understand local customs and accessibility options for a smooth visit.

 Casual salutations are common.
 A simple nod or wave on rural roads.
-Vermonters are friendly it can be reserved.
+Vermonters are friendly it might be reserved.

 Casual, comfortable clothing for most settings.
 Dress for outdoor activities and the weather.
 Formal attire is rarely needed.